 On the other hand, another company might not have this self-service system.
 That means they would get more calls from customers who have easy requests and questions.
 In this case, the company would have a higher FCR rate than you.
 However, that doesn’t necessarily mean that they have better customer service.

 In other words, you won’t find a universal standard for the good First Contact Resolution rate.
 Service Quality Measurement Group claim that every time your company increases its FCR rate with 1%, your customer satisfaction also increases with 1 % - but we’re skeptical.

 The more effort a customer needs to put in to get an issue or question resolved the less likely they are to stay loyal to the company.
 How much effort customers feel they need to spend to get an issue resolved is something FCR doesn’t track.
 That however is what Customer Effort Score (CES) is designed to measure.
 CES is determined using a short survey that asks customers how easy they found it to interact with your company.
 Answers can help you increase your efficiency as well as your customer satisfaction.

-Tracking First Contact Resolution rate keeps you focused on improving your customer service, not just improving your efficiency.
+Tracking First Contact Resolution rate on a live customer support dashboard keeps you focused on improving your customer service, not just improving your efficiency.
 You can use this rate to set up your own goals for how many issues should be fixed at first contact.

 Add this KPI to your Geckoboard dashboard and you effectively monitor your First Contact Resolution rates across customer service channels.

 If you’re adding First Contact Resolution rate to your dashboard, you might be interested in tracking some other Customer Support KPIs such as these: